Bloomfield Road: History

 Before moving to Bloomfield Road, Blackpool had called two other grounds home during their short existence.
 Firstly, between 1896 and 1897, they played their fifteen home Football League matches at Raikes Hall Gardens (also known as the Pleasure Gardens).
 In 1897, they moved to the Athletic Grounds at the present-day Stanley Park, which hosted thirty-two League matches over two seasons.
 After a short spell back at Raikes Hall Gardens in 1899, during their season out of the League, and again for all but the first home game of the 1900–01 campaign, Blackpool made the permanent move to Bloomfield Road.

-The ground was originally known as Gamble's Field, so-named for the farmer who owned the land, when South Shore F.C. played there in the Lancashire League in 1899.
+The ground was originally known as Gamble's Field, so named for the farmer who owned the land, when South Shore played there in the Lancashire League in 1899.

 The first competitive game played at the ground took place on 21 October 1899, when South Shore played the 1st South Lancashire Regiment.
 A comment at the time was: "The new ground was not quite finished on Saturday and the linesman had plenty to do besides watching the game to keep the spectators from getting over the line.
 The grandstand was not up, but it is expected to be ready for next Saturday.
 A bar is going to be erected and two dressing tents."
 The official opening of the ground did indeed occur on 28 October 1899, when South Shore entertained Newton Heath in an FA Cup tie.

-When Blackpool F.C. merged with South Shore F.C. in mid-December 1899, the former club moved into the latter's ground and changed the name to Bloomfield Road.
+When Blackpool merged with South Shore in December 1899, the former club moved into the latter's ground and changed the name to Bloomfield Road.
 Additionally, the two clubs amalgamated with the Lancashire League fixtures of Blackpool, because they were deemed easier than those of South Shore.

 The first game after the merger took place on 23 December.
 Horwich R.M.I., with only ten men in their line-up, were the visitors.
 Blackpool won 8–0.
 The ground, at this time, had a small wooden grandstand along the western side of the pitch, which seated about three hundred spectators.
 A perimeter fence ran around the rest of the pitch to keep supporters off the playing surface.
 Walking to the game would have been very different from today.
 Coming from the south, supporters would have had to navigate their way through row after row of allotments along Central Drive from Waterloo Road.
 All behind the west side of the ground were railway sidings and tracks.
-Henry Street was only partially built up, and behind the north end of the ground lay open space and the town's waste-disposer and the corporation stables.
+Henry Street was only partially built up, and behind the north end of the ground lay open space and the town's waste disposer and the corporation stables.